Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​Leaders are the keystones of an army, powerful units with game-altering abilities and formidable stats.
 To balance their immense influence, their inclusion is strictly regulated.
 Within the maximum 200 CP budget for the main deck, a player may allocate no more than 25 CP to cards bearing the 'Leader' subtype.
 This cap is a sub-limit of the main 200 CP budget, not in addition to it.

 ​This rule, combined with the in-game restriction of deploying only one of your Leaders per quadrant, forces a difficult and meaningful choice regarding your army's command structure.
 It prevents players from simply filling their decks with the most powerful cards in the game, compelling them to invest in a well-rounded supporting cast.
-The 25 CP cap creates a balancing act between power concentration and strategic flexibility.
-A player might choose to field two hyper-elite 9 CP Leaders and a single 7 CP Leader, hitting the 25 CP limit exactly with just three cards, such as a combination of The Forge-Star and Siege-Captain Valerius alongside another powerful commander.
+The 25 RP cap creates a balancing act between power concentration and strategic flexibility.
+A player might choose to field two hyper-elite 9 CP Leaders and a single 7 CP Leader, hitting the 25 RP limit exactly with just three cards, such as a combination of The Forge-Star and Siege-Captain Valerius alongside another powerful commander.
 This concentrates immense power in a few key figures.
 Alternatively, a player could opt for three moderately-priced 8 CP Leaders, leaving 1 CP of their Leader budget unused but gaining greater flexibility in deployment and board presence.
 This decision defines the nature of your leadership—a small council of titans or a broader assembly of capable commanders—and is a foundational pillar of your deck's strategic identity.

 ​1.3 The Rule of Duplicates